MusicDin/kumuluzee-database-schema-migrations/README.md

 #### Contexts and labels

-Trough contexts and labels Liquibase provides a way to selectively execute changeSets.
+With contexts and labels, Liquibase provides a way to selectively execute *changeSets*.
-Contexts allow selecting certain changeSets to be executed, while labels provide a way of selecting changeSets to be executed with complex expressions (note that *comma* (",") in labels means the same as operator *or*).
+Contexts allow you to select specific *changeSets* for execution, while labels allow you to select *changeSets* for execution using complex expressions (note that the comma (`,`) in labels means the same as the `or` operator).

-Both contexts and labels can be configured in KumuluzEE configuration file.
+Both contexts and labels can be configured in the KumuluzEE configuration file.

 Example configuration:
 ```yaml